pinkeshbadjatiya/weird-news/README.md

 - Provide a metric that can be used to quantify the weirdness of a news.

 ## Dataset for ranking evaluation:
 We have developed good quality annotations for a dataset that can be used as a gold standard for training and evalution of the ranking predictions.
+For annotations purposes, we have built a simple annotation application that can be used to gather annotations from the multiple annotators.
+This simplifies the process of gathering good quality annotations.

 ## Probability for Ranking Task:
 - The Weirdness Probability: Weirdness Probability is calculated with respect to the dataset which we have developed with annotation.